Joseph-Maulin/WGUPS/README.md

   Locations are added to truck routes in cycles.
 The self-adjusting aspect in this solution checks if any package delivery deadlines would be missed by this addition.
 If so, I have written a code segment to reorder that truck route (shuffle_for_deadlines) to the most efficient rearrangement that meets all deadlines.
+It is O(1) for package lookups and O(p) for searching through package locations.
+Packages are moved from a "Not Delivered" subset of the packages dictionary to the "Delivered" reducing location search times throughout execution.

   The strength is that a location can be moved around to meet delivery deadlines without adding a lot of time complexity to the solution.
 Otherwise routing would have to have